FormidableLabs/react-swipeable/README.md

 You can prevent scrolling via [preventScrollOnSwipe](#preventscrollonswipe-details), which calls `event.preventDefault()` during `onTouchMove`. **But** there may be a simpler, more effective solution, which has to do with a simple CSS property.

 `touch-action` is a CSS property that sets how an element's region can be manipulated by a touchscreen user.
-See the [documentation for `touch-action`](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) to determine which property value to use for your particular usecase.
+See the [documentation for `touch-action`](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) to determine which property value to use for your particular use case.

 #### Static example
 ```js